nickhillwd/SuperDryScraper/README.md

 #### Before you begin:

-1) NPM install - you will ned a few dependencies; please see package.json for all dependencies
+1) NPM install - you will need a few dependencies; please see package.json for all dependencies

 2) Run localhost 5000